wdseelig/wash-gop-com/README.md

 * Started with Jeff's Dockerfile and a docker-compose.yml file to create the Docker containers
-* Included the following additions:
+* Included the following additions (Note that these are in the Dockerfile that is used to create the container):
  	* installed xdebug and sshd server
  	* Wrote necessary xdebug configuration information to /etc/php/7.4/mods-available/xdebug.ini file